christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 state and far right militias such as "Bratstwa", who want to become part of the Russian Federation.

-NATO now sends the VJTF (currently lead by the Bundeswehr with a PzGren-Division) to fight off the separatists, which for now means a assymetrical fight for control over the various cities and facilities under NSPR control.
+NATO now sends the VJTF (currently lead by the Bundeswehr with an armoured infantry division) to fight off the separatists, which for now means a assymetrical fight for control over the various cities and facilities under NSPR control.